realthunder/FreeCAD_assembly3/Readme.md

 __Update__: I have added a donation button.
 Feel free to show your support, and thanks in advance!

-__Bigger Update__: Starting from release 0.3, my forked FreeCAD now offers a new topological naming framework.
-It is not that useful at the moment, because none of the boolean function supports it yet.
-But you'll be able to take a glimpse into the future.
-Technical document can be found [here](../../wiki/Topological-Naming).
-I expect it to became really functional in the next release.

 ## Installation

 Although Assembly3 workbench is written in Python, it depends on a few external python extensions.
 In addition, it relies on quite a few FreeCAD core changes to work properly.
-At the moment of this writing, these changes have not been merged into upstream yet, and only exists as a forked branch.
-Pre-built images are available at the [release page](https://github.com/realthunder/FreeCAD_assembly3/releases).
+At the moment of this writing, these changes have not been merged into upstream yet, and only exists as a forked branch. __To save you all the trouble of building FreeCAD yourself, I [release](../../releases) Assembly3 along with the pre-build FreeCAD for all three major platforms.__
-Or, if you want to build everything yourself, please check out the build instruction [here](../../wiki/Build-Instruction).
+If you want to build everything yourself, please check out the build instruction [here](../../wiki/Build-Instruction).

 ## Design